 Crossroads of Tampa and Pinellas - They provide housing and other solutions to veterans and the disabled.
 Females can receive shelter from ATHENA House, Supportive Services for Veteran Families will provide money in an emergency for rent, and there is also extensive case management, outreach and referrals available to agencies in Pinellas County.
 Read Crossroads assistance programs.

 Christopher Family Residence has a permanent housing program.
 As resources allow, it can provide a safe living environment for families and individuals in the region.
 Partner groups, including churches, may offer clients free medical services, referrals and case management.
 The goal of the housing is to give people time to gain stability.
 3638 1st Avenue North, Saint Petersburg, Florida 33713.
-Telephone (727) 893-1707
+Telephone (727) 893-1707 or (727) 688-1918.

 People that Love Church may have small amounts of funds for paying electric or cooling bills.
 The applicant needs to have a disconnection notice.
-817 5th Avenue North in Saint Petersburg.
+Location is 817 5th Avenue North in Saint Petersburg.
 Call (727) 820-0775.